Check out the things we’ve worked on

 Black Hills Information Security leads and takes part in a number of different (and awesome) open source projects.
 Check them out!

 Active Defense Harbinger Distribution – New version is up.
-Please download OVA template and import into VMWare.
+Please download Zip and import into VMWare.

 Auto Scan with Burp

 Auto Scan with Burp contains a Burp Extension and a Python script for invoking the extension to perform automated and authenticated scans against all URLs listed in a configuration file.
 Authentication is accomplished through Burp State files.
 Auto Scan comes with an optional Nikto scan function as well.

 Wouldn’t it be great if there was a free toolset to protect your credentials even when password length couldn’t be changed and to alert on other credential attacks being conducted in your network?
 That’s why we created The CredDefense Toolkit – to have a free way to detect and prevent credential abuse attacks.
 Read more on this tool in this blog post.